AMReX-Fusion/Furnace/Docs/source/development.rst

 We github actions to run integration tests on the code and to build and deploy the documentation.

 Currently, we run the `clang static analyzer <https://clang-analyzer.llvm.org/>`_, which finds potential bugs in the code.
 It also runs a script to convert any tabs in the code into spaces.
-Both of these are run on pull requests to the Castro GitHub repo, and are run weekly on the development branch.
+Both of these are run on pull requests to the Furnace GitHub repo, and are run weekly on the development branch.